-Bulletin boards, both inside and outside the classroom, should be maintained and reflect direct connections to the Early Learning Standards, and school and district goals.
+Bulletin boards should be maintained and reflect grade level curriculum objectives, and school and district goals.
 Classroom rules and procedures for fire, tornado, earthquake, and lock down drills must be posted near the door in the classroom.

 Energy Conservation

 Please make every effort to conserve energy and reduce waste by shutting off lights and computers, and reducing other consumption whenever possible within the parameters of comfort and safety.
 Exterior doors and windows should not be propped open in an attempt to control temperatures, since this offsets energy management efforts and negatively impacts the safety of our building.